Neuroimmune regulation of fear was found to be sensitive to the effects of psychedelics

 Чтобы проверить эту гипотезу, они исследовали популяции иммунных клеток в мозговых оболочках, глубоких шейных лимфоузлах и селезенке животных. Оказалось, что во время стресса из селезенки в мозговые оболочки мигрируют моноциты, а после окончания стрессорного воздействия их количество снижается. Кроме того, в условиях хронического стресса в крови мышей повышался уровень интерлейкина-1β, который проникал через гематоэнцефалический барьер и повышал экспрессию рецепторов к себе в астроцитах с низким уровнем EGFR.

-Since serotonin signaling pathways regulate both the neuronal response to stress and immune system functions, the researchers analyzed the immune cell response to serotonergic psychedelics.
-Administration of psilocybin or methylenedioxymethamphetamine (MDMA) to mice after stress in doses roughly equivalent to human doses significantly reduced the number of monocytes in the meninges, their cytokine synthesis, and fear responses.
-However, the composition of immune cells in the spleen and lymph nodes did not change significantly, meaning that the drugs did not directly affect their migration to the meninges.
-Further experiments showed that psychedelics may regulate this process by constricting blood vessels.
-Cell culture experiments also demonstrated direct effects of these drugs: in CD11b-positive spleen cells, corticosterone-induced chemokine receptor expression and lipopolysaccharide-induced interleukin-1β expression were reduced, and in astrocytes, NR2F2 expression was reduced.
-The presence of similar neuroimmune regulatory mechanisms via the EGFR-PTPRS-SLITRK2 pathway in humans was confirmed using amygdala cell cultures from six patients with and six without major depressive disorder.
+Since serotonin signaling pathways regulate both the neuronal stress response and immune system function, the researchers analyzed the immune cell response to serotonergic psychedelics.
+Administration of psilocybin or methylenedioxymethamphetamine (MDMA) to mice after stress, at doses roughly equivalent to human doses, significantly reduced the number of monocytes in the meninges, their cytokine production, and fear responses.
+However, the immune cell composition in the spleen and lymph nodes did not change significantly, indicating that the drugs did not directly affect their migration to the meninges.
+Further experiments showed that psychedelics may regulate this process through vasoconstriction.
+Cell culture experiments also demonstrated direct effects of these drugs: in CD11b-positive spleen cells, corticosterone-induced chemokine receptor expression and lipopolysaccharide-induced interleukin-1β expression were reduced, while NR2F2 expression was reduced in astrocytes.
+The presence of similar neuroimmune regulatory mechanisms via the EGFR-PTPRS-SLITRK2 pathway in humans was confirmed using amygdala cell cultures from six patients with major depressive disorder and six individuals without it.

-Thus, there is a neuroimmune signaling axis regulated by monocytes in the meninges that influences neuronal-glial responses to amygdala stress and fear, and this axis is sensitive to the effects of psychedelics.
+Thus, a neuroimmune signaling axis regulated by monocytes in the meninges exists that influences neuronal-glial responses to stress in the amygdala and fear, and this axis is sensitive to the effects of psychedelics.
 Further study of neuroimmune interactions may thus lead to the identification of new therapeutic targets for both neuropsychiatric and inflammatory diseases.

-Previously, Swiss researchers conducted functional MRI on healthy volunteers and found that taking LSD significantly reduces the response of the amygdala, as well as the fusiform and medial frontal gyri to frightening stimuli, that is, it suppresses the neurophysiological mechanisms of fear.
+Previously, Swiss researchers conducted functional MRI on healthy volunteers and found that LSD significantly reduced the response of the amygdala, as well as the fusiform and medial frontal gyri, to fearful stimuli, i.e., it suppressed the neurophysiological mechanisms of fear.

 From DrMoro